195 - MINISTERIAL APPROVALS16

 7.

 Hours of Construction within five hundred (500) feet of a residential unit.
 No Applicant or agent of an Applicant shall suffer or allow any construction activity on a site located within five hundred (500) feet of a residential unit before 7:00 a.m. or after 7:00 p.m., Monday through Friday, or at any time on weekends.
-No extension of construction hours are allowed through a Permit Amendment or Permit Adjustment.
+Extension of construction hours are allowed through a Permit Amendment or Permit Adjustment.

 8.